Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 This can help manage type 2 diabetes and allow you to improve your ability to move, reduce pain, and perform daily tasks.

-Whether it’s walking, playing tennis, dancing, running, swimming, or biking, try to stay active daily.
+Whether it’s walking, playing tennis, dancing, running, or swimming, the goal is to find activities you can do consistently and safely.

 Once you’re more comfortable with getting your body moving, you can start to add in strength training.